ejfox/website/content/blog/md/nypd-ccrb-complaint-clusters.md

 Some big nodes start to pop up, like Martinez, Radoncic, and Grieco.
 What is causing these officers to co-appear on so many different complaints with so many different officers?

 When exploring this network, large nodes pop up, and I became naturally curious what the careers of those officers looked like.
-The first one that jumped out to me was a big node that represented an officer named Nicholas Rios.
+One of the first ones that jumped out to me was a big node that represented an officer named Nicholas Rios.

 <img src="https://res.cloudinary.com/ejf/image/upload/v1624036085/Screen_Shot_2021-05-18_at_8.55.24_PM.png" />